 Let’s talk about the Upwork fees structures and policies regarding payments.
-The recent hike in Upwork fees brought about a lot of pushback from freelancers.
+The recent update in Upwork fees brought about a lot of pushback from some freelancers.

-Now, freelancers must pay Upwork a commission for every job they complete.
+Formerly, freelancers had to pay Upwork a commission for every job they completed.
 Based on their relationship with the agency or company hiring them, they will have to pay:

 - 20% on the first $500 with a client.
 This means if you get paid $100 on a job, you’d only make $80.

 - 10% for amounts between $500 and $10,000

 - 5% for invoices that go beyond $10,000

 With the new update, Upwork established the following as the standard:

 “Beginning May 3, 2023, we are moving all freelancers to a 10% fee rate and retiring our sliding scale fee structure.
 For those currently working on projects at the 5% level of our existing tier structure, we are pleased to honor those rates through the end of 2023.

 Beginning April 26, 2023, we’re implementing a client contract initiation fee of up to $4.95 on Upwork’s Marketplace and Project Catalog.
 This is a once-per-contract fee, assessed when clients make their first payment to a freelancer.”

 Reasonably, the company faced a lot of criticism from freelancers who had already passed the 10% threshold with one or more of their clients.